rob4lderman/coursera-finance-computational-finance/week8.md

 * CER Model, however, applies to CC returns
     * NOT simple returns
     * so we assume CER model applies to simple returns as well
+    * CC returns are ADDITIVE
+        * sum of two normally distributed random variables...
+            * is ALSO random variable
+    * Simple returns are approximately ADDITIVE
+        * when R is small

 #### Assumptions: